 We ensure that every child in Year 7 is screened at the start of the school year.
 This screening includes analysing Cognitive Attainment Tests, Access Reading Tests Data, Lucid Screening and Key Stage 2 SATS results.
-If it is felt that further testing is required parents will be contacted and a referral make to the Director of SEND or SENDCO for further investigation.
-This investigation will initially involve reviewing past records, consultation with teachers and /or parents and could include classroom observations.
-The SENDCO will then review these findings and decide on next steps.
-If further investigation is required, the SENDCO may decide to request further testing or make a referral to an external professional such as a Speech and Language Therapist or Educational Psychologist.
+If it is felt that further testing is required parents will be contacted and a referral make to the SENCO for further investigation.
+This investigation will initially involve reviewing past records, consultation with teachers and classroom observations.
+The SENCO will then review these findings and decide on next steps.
+If further investigation is required the SENCO may decide to make a referral to the Inclusion Team or appropriate Head of Year; authorise further testing or make a referral to an external professional such as a Speech and Language Therapist or Educational Psychologist.

-If the SENDCO authorises further investigation the following is a sample of the tests that may be used;
+If the SENCO authorises further investigation the following is a sample of the tests that may be used;

 Wide Range Intelligence Test (WRIT)

-Wide Range Achievement Test 5 (WRAT4)
+Wide Range Achievement Test 4 (WRAT4)

-Grey's Oral Reading Test 5 (GORT 5)

 Comprehensive Test of Phonological Processing (CTOPP)

 Test of Word Reading Efficiency (TOWRE)

 British Picture Vocabulary Scale (BPVS)

 Detailed Assessment of Speed of Handwriting (DASH)

 Test of Memory and Learning (TOMAL)

 Academic Achievement Battery (AAB)

 Autism Spectrum Rating Scales (ASRS)